 - Make sure social activities don’t only revolve around sports or drinking, and remove the perception that employees need to join in or be left behind

-- Work closely with HR departments (and set one up if you don’t have one!) and empower them to speak up on behalf of employees
+- Work closely with HR departments and empower them to speak up on behalf of employees.

-- Make female employees "visible" (see above!) and promote women into leadership positions
+- Make female employees “visible” (see above!) and make a conscious effort to promote women into leadership positions

 3. Prioritise and promote benefits that appeal to women

-76% of the developers we asked believe startups do not do enough to prioritise and actively promote family-friendly policies i.e. maternity and paternity leave and pay, flexible start/finish times, carer’s leave or childcare vouchers.
+76% of the developers we interviewed believe startups do not do enough to prioritise and actively promote family-friendly policies.

 Clearly setting out the company’s family-friendly policies and including them on the careers website, in all job descriptions and discussing them openly in interviews are actions that companies can take immediately.
 And if you don’t have flexible working, the opportunity to work part-time or remotely, or fair maternity and paternity policies, make it a priority in 2018.